ironexdev/docker-magento/README.md

 ### Requirements and Prerequsites

+- Tested on MacOS (M1) and Linux, does not work on Windows
 - Have at least 16 GB RAM on your host system
-- (MacOS, Windows) Allocate at least 5 GB RAM to Docker Desktop
+- (MacOS) Allocate at least 5 GB RAM to Docker Desktop
 - Install Docker and docker-compose
 - (Windows) Install Git bash and use it to run project shell commands located in bin folder
 - Add following to etc/hosts